Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/unitQ-cohort.md

 4. Choose the sync cadence.
 5. When finished, save your work.

-### Use Cases
+### Use cases

-1) **Pinpoint key drivers behind attrition:** identify common pain points among users who stopped engaging with your product by complementing product analytics data with user feedback.
+1. **Pinpoint key drivers behind attrition:** identify common pain points among users who stopped engaging with your product by complementing product analytics data with user feedback.
-2) **Get insights by user type:** better understand the different types of users you serve.
-Easily discover what matters the most to each kind of user, including common issues, trends, feature requests, and more.
+2. **Get insights by user type:** better understand the different types of users you serve.
+Discover what matters the most to each kind of user, including common issues, trends, feature requests, and more.
-3) **Optimize your product onboarding:** identify and address top pain points experienced by new users and reasons why specific features have low engagement.
+3. **Optimize your product onboarding:** identify and address top pain points experienced by new users and reasons why specific features have low engagement.
-4) **Supercharge your A/B testing:** analyze the behavior, feedback, and engagement metrics of users of A/B tests to gain a deeper understanding of the outcomes and implications of the variations.
+4. **Supercharge your A/B testing:** analyze the behavior, feedback, and engagement metrics of users of A/B tests to gain a deeper understanding of the outcomes and implications of the variations.